College travel passes (post 16 years)

-In the event that a bus pass is lost or stolen or destroyed, a duplicate will only be issued on receipt of a small charge.
+In the event that a bus/rail pass is lost or stolen or destroyed, a replacement will only be issued on receipt of a small charge.

-To arrange a duplicate bus pass / season ticket you should contact the Integrated Transport Unit.
+To arrange a replacement bus pass or rail pass you should contact the payment line on 01443 866570.

 Make a complaint or report a problem